-Paper 3: Issues and options in psychology (2hrs) Includes multiple choice, short answer and extended response questions.
+Paper 3: Issues and options in psychology (2hrs).
+Includes multiple choice, short answer and extended response questions.

-- Issues and debates in psychology (e.g. The nature-nurture debate and ethical issues) - Gender (e.g. Psychodynamic explanations and atypical gender development) - Schizophrenia (e.g. Biological explanations and drug therapy) - Forensic (e.g. Profiling and dealing with offending behaviour)
+- Issues and debates in psychology (e.g. The nature-nurture debate and ethical issues) - Cognition and Development (e.g. Piaget's theory of cognitive development and explanations for autism) - Schizophrenia (e.g. Biological explanations and drug therapy) - Aggression (e.g. Neural and hormonal mechanisms in aggression and institutional aggression in prisons)

-Psychology is a very popular choice at university degree level, and is also included in many vocational courses, such as Education, Counselling, Social Work and Nursing, so an understanding of the subject gained at advanced level is a good basis for progression to these and similar courses.
+Psychology is a very popular choice at university degree level, and is also included in many vocational courses, such as Education, Counselling, Social Work and Nursing, so an understanding of the subject gained at Advanced Level is a good basis for progression to these and similar courses.
 Knowledge of psychology is also useful for many careers in business, such as resources management, marketing and advertising.
 A higher degree is necessary to become a practising psychologist in areas such as educational psychology, clinical psychology and research psychology.